-A methodology, called the Per Generator Method without Counter Flow, or simply the Per Generator Method, has been programmed into the IDC to calculate the portion of parallel flows on any Constrained Facility due to service to Native Load of each Balancing Authority.
-The following requirements are necessary to assure comparable Reallocation or Curtailment of firm Transmission Service:
+A methodology, called the Per Generator Method without Counter Flow, or simply the Per Generator Method, has been programmed into the IDC to calculate the portion of parallel flows on any Constrained Facility due to service to NL of each Balancing Authority.
+The following requirements are necessary to assure comparable Reallocation or Curtailment of firm transmission service:

 - 5.1.1.
-The Reliability Coordinator initiating a curtailment shall identify for curtailment all firm Transmission Services (i.e. Point-to-Point, Network Integration and service to Native Load) that contribute to the flow on any Constrained Facility by an amount greater than or equal to the Curtailment Threshold on a pro rata basis. - 5.1.2.
-For Firm Point-to-Point Transmission Services, the Transfer Distribution Factors must be greater than or equal to the Curtailment Threshold. - 5.1.3.
-For Network Integration Transmission Service and service to Native Load, the Generator-To-Load Distribution Factors must be greater than or equal to the Curtailment Threshold. - 5.1.4.
-The Per Generator Method shall assign the amount of Constrained Facility relief that must be achieved by each Balancing Authority's Network Integration Transmission Service or service to Native Load.
-It shall not specify how the reduction will be achieved. - 5.1.5.
+The Reliability Coordinator initiating a curtailment shall identify for curtailment all firm transmission services (i.e. PTP, NI and service to NL) that contribute to the flow on any Constrained Facility by an amount greater than or equal to the Curtailment Threshold on a pro rata basis. - 5.1.2.
+For Firm PTP transmission services, the Transfer Distribution Factors (TDFs) must be greater than or equal to the Curtailment Threshold. - 5.1.3.
+For NI transmission service and service to NL, the GLDFs must be greater than or equal to the Curtailment Threshold. - 5.1.4.
+The Per Generator Method shall assign the amount of Constrained Facility relief that must be achieved by each Balancing Authority's NI transmission service or service to NL.
+It shall not specify how the reduction will be achieved.

+- 5.1.5.
 All Balancing Authorities in the Eastern Interconnection shall be obligated to achieve the amount of Constrained Facility relief assigned to them by the Per Generator Method. - 5.1.6.
 The implementation of the Per Generator Method shall be based on transmission and generation information that is readily available.